 It almost feels like a little “zing” of pain, especially when you move or shift or feel the baby move or shift.
 It can come and go and might actually be quite uncomfortable.

 The good news is lightning pain means you are getting closer to delivery day.
 The bad news is that lightning can happen for weeks before you actually go into labor.

 With my second daughter, I had so much pain and pressure I felt like I was constantly walking around with a bowling ball between my legs.
 At that point, I was a good month before delivery.

-Most of the time, lightning pain is not serious, especially if it's not interfering with your daily activities and isn't accompanied by any other symptoms.
+Most of the time, lightning pain isn’t serious, especially if it’s not interfering with your daily activities and isn’t accompanied by any other symptoms.

-If you’re having pain or any other symptoms like fever, increased or abnormal discharge, bleeding, or fluid leaking, schedule an appointment with your doctor.
-Be especially cautious if you are under 37 weeks in your pregnancy.
+If you’re having pain or any other symptoms such as fever, increased or abnormal discharge, bleeding, or fluid leaking, schedule an appointment with your doctor.
+Be especially cautious if you’re under 37 weeks in your pregnancy.

 There are a few ways you can help reduce your pain during pregnancy.

 It might sound counterproductive, but staying active will help a lot during your pregnancy.